Fulad-zereh

 Fulad-zereh (فولادزره, Fulâd-zereh), meaning "[possessing] steel armor", is the name of a huge horned demon in the Persian story of Amir Arsalan.
-He made aerial wanderings and spotted and kidnapped beautiful women, and took them to his lair.
+Fulad-zereh made aerial wanderings and kidnapped the beautiful women he spotted, and took them to his lair.

-Early in his career he was the chief general of the fairy king, Malek Khazen, who ruled over the land of Zahrgiah.
+Early in his career, he was the chief general of the fairy king, Malek Khazen, who ruled over the land of Zahrgiah.

 Fulad-zereh's mother, a powerful witch in her own right, used a charm to make Fulad-zereh's body invulnerable to all weapons except the blows of the sword Shamshir-e Zomorrodnegar.
 At the end of the story, however, both Fulad-zereh and his mother were slain by Zoroastrian God of Spirit, Milad.